Mehran Highway: Deadly Accidents

-The Mehran Highway is a high volume traffic road, as it connects Nawabshah and Khairpur districts and offers a shortcut to and from Sukkur.
-Many heavy transport vehicles which are traveling from Karachi to Punjab, Khyber Pakhtunkhwa, Gilgit-Baltistan, and Azad Jammu & Kashmir and back, often use this two-lane highway to avoid the N-5 National Highway traffic or toll tax.
+The Mehran Highway is a high volume traffic deadly road, as it connects Nawabshah and Khairpur districts and offers a shortcut to and from Sukkur.
+Despite Supreme court ban many heavy transport vehicles which are traveling from Karachi to Punjab, Khyber Pakhtunkhwa, Gilgit-Baltistan, and Azad Jammu & Kashmir and back, often use this two-lane highway to avoid the N-5 National Highway traffic or toll tax.
 Police personnel are deployed at highway entrance points to stop high tonnage vehicles from entering but they, instead, take bribes and allow the heavy vehicles to proceed.
 Due to those heavy vehicles and commuter buses and coaches passing through Mehran highway many deadly accidents have taken place in the past few years.

 On 20 August 2013, a passenger bus from Uch Sharif (Bahawalpur) overturned in Thari Mirwah, killing 6 passengers.

 On 24 August 2014 a passenger bus traveling southbound from Punjab to Karachi collided at with a van traveling northbound to Thari Mirwah at Kot Lalu killing 10 passengers and injuring 11 others.
 All deceased were residents of Thari Mirwah.

 On 25 March 2015, a Karachi-bound coach from Sadiqabad collided head-on with a Punjab-bound truck near Sui-Gas bus stop on the highway, resulting in the death of at least 16 people and injury of 20.

+On 25 May 2018, seven people were killed and two injured due to high speed cars collision near Khairpur.

-On 6 July 2018, at least 15 people were killed and 25 injured when a Punjab-bound coach from Karachi, a van and a car collided near Daur town.
+On 6 & 7 July 2018, at least 15 people were killed and 25 injured when a Punjab-bound coach from Karachi, a van and a car collided near Daur town.

+On January 14, 2020 three local leaders of Jamaat-e-Islami were killed in a road accident due to heavy fog.

 In another tragic incident, six people including five schoolchildren were crushed to death by a passenger van, on 29 March 2021, near Kot Lalu.

+On May 21, 2022, three passengers were killed and several injured.

+On 25 June 2023 two passenger coaches collided near Nawabshah resulting 7 people killed and 42 injured.

+On April 10, 2025, three died in an accident between a passenger van and Vigo at Korundi.
+Seven people were killed and two injured on 24 May 2025.